 SUGGESTED READ: What is a travel and expense policy?

 - Travel booking process: It is important you define how employees can make travel bookings.
 There are numerous options available, including external or internal help desks, travel booking tools, or other travel websites.
 We recommend that you implement a T&E software that integrates directly with the travel software and travel aggregators of your choice.
 This will immensely speed up the booking process.

 - Cash and Card spending Limits: Mandating a corporate card program and specifying per-diems for employees will help in reducing unnecessary expenses.
-Doing policy checks when the expense is made rather than later will ensure all spends are compliant, reducing the chance of fraudulent expenses.
+Running policy checks when the expense is created rather than later will ensure all spends are compliant, reducing the chance of fraudulent expenses.

 - Preferred airlines: If you have an approved contractor with a particular airline, then make sure your employees know about it.
 Specify when traveling employees need to book for their business travel.
 This will eliminate any chances of confusion around the booking process.